I am a grudge holder.

 Without the grace of God, I am naturally and obstinately unforgiving.
 Even when I try to put my mind to forgiveness, anger at the “forgiven” offense returns periodically and unexpectedly… like a bad rash.

 I happen to be a firm believer in justice over mercy.
 Especially when it isn’t my sin being called into question.
 After all, good people deserve good things, and bad people deserve what’s coming to them.
-The idea of karma, cosmic boomerang, and poetic justice is so deeply satisfying to me.
+The whole idea of karma, cosmic boomerang, and poetic justice is so deeply satisfying.

 But, God is not that way.
 His love does not keep record of wrongs.
-He doesn’t keep tally, or score to make sure that everything is “even.”
-And He fully expects His children follow suit.
+He doesn’t keep tally to make sure that everything is “even.”
+And He expects His children follow suit.

 Love doesn’t really forget, but, in spite of what it knows, love always forgives.
 (1 Cor.
 13:7) Scripture says that God forgives as we forgive.
 (Mt.
 6:12) It also says that if we fail to forgive, He will withhold His forgiveness.
 (Mt.
 6:14-15)